mt8163/android_device_bq_freezerfhd/README.md

 Rear Camera  | 5.0 MP
 Front Camera | 2.0 MP

-This branch is for building CyanogenMod 14.1/LineageOS 14.1 or any other Android 7.x based ROM.
+This branch is for building LineageOS 15.1 or any other Android 8.1 based ROM.

 ### BUILD ###
 ```